Emulating satellite drag from large simulation experiments: Simulating and emulating satellite drag

-Their greedy search starts with a small nearest neighbor set $D_{n_0}(x)$, and then successively chooses $x_{j+1}$ to augment $X_j(x)$ to form $D_{j+1}(x)$ according to one of several simple objective criteria.
-The criterion they prefer, approximately minimizing an estimate of mean-square prediction error, involves choosing $x_{j+1}$ to maximize {\em reduction} in variance at $x$:
+Their greedy search starts with a small nearest neighbor set $D_{n_0}(x)$, and then, successively chooses $x_{j+1} \in X_N \setminus X_j(x)$ to augment $X_j(x)$ and form $D_{j+1}(x)$ according to one of several simple objective criteria.
+The criterion they prefer, approximately minimizing an estimate of mean-square prediction error, involves choosing $x_{j+1}$ to maximize the {\em reduction} in variance at $x$:

-where $G_j(x') \equiv g_j(x') g_j^\top(x')$, and $g_j(x') = -K_j^{-1} k_j(x')/v_j(x')$.
-To recognize a similar {\em global} design criterion called {\em active learning Cohn} (\citeyear{cohn:1996}), \citeauthor{gramacy:apley:2015} called this criterion ALC.
+where $G_j(x_{j+1}) \equiv g_j(x_{j+1}) g_j^\top(x_{j+1})$, and $g_j(x_{j+1}) = -K_j^{-1} k_j(x_{j+1})/v_j(x_{j+1})$.
+To recognize a similar {\em global} design criterion called {\em active learning Cohn} \citep{cohn:1996}, \citeauthor{gramacy:apley:2015} called this criterion ALC.
 They demonstrate that building local designs in this way with small $n$, say $n=50$, takes fractions of a second even with $N$ in the tens of thousands, say $N=4\times 10^4$, and the predictions are highly accurate.
 Inverting a $(4 \times 10^4) \times (4 \times 10^4)$ matrix is not possible on most modern desktops because of memory swapping issues.
 For a point of reference, inverting a $(4 \times 10^3) \times (4 \times 10^3)$ matrix on a modern desktop takes about five seconds.

 The $\mathcal{O}(n^3)$ calculations above are independent for each $x$, so predicting over a dense grid of locations $x \in \mathcal{X}$ is trivially parallelizable.
 Shared memory parallelization, exploiting now-standard multi-core desktop architectures, proceeds in {\sf C} via one additional line of code: \verb!pragma omp parallel for! placed above the serial {\tt for} over $x \in \mathcal{X}$.
 That statistical independence can also be leveraged to obtain a nonstationary effect by independently fitting local lengthscales to the local designs at each $x$.
 Global predictors so-derived tend to be more accurate than local ones sharing a common lengthscale, and better than global full-GP ones when those can feasibly be calculated.
-A comprehensive squit of benchmarking results on {\tt laGP} variations can be found in the literature \citep[e.g.,][]{gramacy:apley:2015,gramacy:niemi:weiss:2014,gramacy:haaland:2015,gramacy:jss:2016}.
+A comprehensive suite of benchmarking results on {\tt laGP} variations can be found in the literature \citep[e.g.,][]{gramacy:apley:2015,gramacy:niemi:weiss:2014,gramacy:haaland:2015,gramacy:jss:2016}.